 All litter is removed and footprints are wiped away.

-We have used some camp sites on the Makuleke concession 20 times and when our course participants are told this, they cannot believe it.
+We have used some campsites on the Makuleke concession 20 times and when our course participants are told this, they cannot believe it.
 They think they are the first to use them.

-Negative impacts on the environment are not the only impacts we think about during this six day trail.
+Negative impacts on the environment are not the only impacts we think about during this six-day trail.
 On this course, you realise that you are part of the environment and the long silent walks through the bush give you time to think about some of the undesirable impacts we impose on ourselves.

 What impacts us negatively the most in our everyday lives?
-“TIME” says Bruce “and the race against time stops us truly living!”
+“TIME,” says Bruce “and the race against time stops us truly living!”

 We are made aware of our habit of living by our watches so we need to leave time behind us on this trail.
 No watches or electronic devices are allowed.
 We live for our primary needs only.
 We don’t have to look at a watch to know when it is time to eat, we will get hungry and that will be the correct time to eat.
 A watch does not tell us it’s time to sit and rest, our body will and when it does that will be the correct time to do so.
 A watch does not tell us when it is the correct time to sleep.
 Our bodies will.

 We are as much a part of nature as any other living animal.
-Once we understand and accept this notion, we will start preserving nature to ensure our own survival, as well as that of our wild animals needing nature to survive.
+Once we understand and accept this notion, we will start preserving nature to ensure our own survival, as well as that of our wild animals need nature to survive.
 Once we understand that the human soul needs the wilderness and nature as much as the body needs food, we will learn to conserve and preserve and this will lead to a calmer and brighter future.

-“Man without wilderness is like a body without food” says Bruce Lawson, and so we invite you to come on a course in which you will feel instantly lighter and enlightened by nature’s rhythm and wisdom.
+“Man without wilderness is like a body without food,” says Bruce Lawson, and so we invite you to come on a course in which you will feel instantly lighter and enlightened by nature’s rhythm and wisdom.